jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W7.md

 ### Production Schedule

 You must create a realistic and detailed production plan.
+This schedule should clearly show that you understand how long setup, shooting, and resets actually take.

 Include:
 - **Shoot Date(s)**
 - **Time Window** (start and end time)
 - **Location(s)**
 - **Estimated Time Per Shot or Sequence**
 - **Buffer Time** (minimum 20–30 minutes recommended)

-Example structure:

-- 10:00–10:20 → Setup & Lighting
-- 10:20–10:40 → Shot 1–2
-- 10:40–11:00 → Shot 3–4
-- 11:00–11:20 → Buffer / Reset

-Your schedule should reflect:

-- Lighting reset time
-- Equipment setup time
-- Actor preparation
-- Unexpected delays

-If your schedule looks unrealistic, your production will be unrealistic.

-Plan conservatively.
+#### Production Window
+**Thursday, March 5 – Wednesday, March 11**
+- There are **no classes on Thursday, March 5**.
+- However, you must schedule and attend a **one-to-one feedback meeting** with the TA or instructor *before recording*.
+- You may not begin filming until your plan has been reviewed.
+- You must complete all filming by March 11.
+- Plan ahead. **Do not wait until the last day to record.**

 ➡️ Save the completed document as:
 `Lastname_Firstname_Schedule.pdf`